prakharmrsl/easypcceo.github.io/pages/gaming-mouse/gaming-mouse.md

 ## Cheap Gaming Mice for Fortnite

-Fortnite has become one of the most popular games in the world.
+[Fortnite](https://www.epicgames.com/fortnite/en-US/buy-now/battle-royale){: target="_blank"} has become one of the most popular games in the world.

 Unlike other battle royale games, Fortnite implements a few things that set it apart from other titles: the game is free to play, it supports players cross platform – and of course – it's free to play.